withastro/adapters/.changeset/stale-boats-joke.md

 '@astrojs/netlify': minor
 ---

-Fixes `@astrojs/netlify` to make it compatible with Astro 4.0.
+Fixes an issue where this package could not be installed alongside Astro 4.0.